shurankain/bbse-java/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.ohusiev/bbse)](https://central.sonatype.com/artifact/com.ohusiev/bbse)

 **Compact, deterministic, and prefix-free encoding for sorted integer domains.**
-Port of my previous [Rust implementation](https://crates.io/crates/bbse) with identical behavior and test coverage.
+Port of my [Rust implementation](https://crates.io/crates/bbse) with identical behavior and test coverage.

-> 📦 Published to Maven Central · ✅ Reversible · 🎯 Midpoint configurable
+> 📦 Published to Maven Central · ✅ Reversible · 🎯 Midpoint configurable · 🥞 Stack-compatible

 ---

 ## Overview

 **BBSE (Backward Binary Search Encoding)** encodes values from a sorted integer range `[start, end)` using binary decision paths — the same path taken by a binary search to locate the target.

-Unlike fixed-length or entropy-based encoding schemes, BBSE provides:
+Starting from version 2.0, BBSE uses an **early-stop stack-based encoding**:

 - ✅ **Prefix-freedom** — no encoded value is a prefix of another.
 - ✅ **Determinism** — no randomness, no state.
 - ✅ **Reversibility** — fully decodable to the original value.
 - ✅ **Midpoint control** — bias the first decision toward a custom value.
+- ✅ **No length headers** — ideal for stacked or streamed data.

-It’s designed for real-world use in indexing, image compression, embedded systems, stateless encodings, and bandwidth-constrained protocols.
+Designed for compact integer encoding in indexing, compression, embedded systems, and stateless protocols.

 ---